okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/user-types/index.md

 Creates a new User Type.
 A `default` User Type is automatically created along with your org, and you may add another 9 User Types for a maximum of 10.

-Okta periodically updates the default schemas for new orgs, and new User Types will be based on the most up to date schema.
-This means that the schema associated with a new User Type is initialized with the same set of properties as a newly-created default User Type.
-This is not necessarily the same as the properties your default type received.
+Okta periodically updates the default schema template used for new orgs, and new User Types will be based on the most up to date template.
+This means the properties with which a new User Type is initialized are not necessarily the same properties that your default type received.

 >**Note:** If you have modified your default schema, those changes will not propagate into this new User Type.